 Chances are, you’re reading this guide on a Windows 10 PC.
 That makes the process of creating a Mixer account easier given that Microsoft owns the service.
 When you hit the “Sign Up” button, a window will appear sporting a “Sign up with your Microsoft account” button.
 Click on it, and provide the credentials that you use to sign into Windows 10 (if you use a Microsoft account), or the Xbox One console.

 Once that’s done, your Windows 10 PC and Xbox One are automatically linked to Mixer, and ready to stream to the service.
-You won’t need to provide any stream keys — unique numbers that tie your broadcast channel to the output of your software — unless you opt to use third-party software instead of the integrated tools in
+You won’t need to provide any stream keys — unique numbers that tie your broadcast channel to the output of your software — unless you opt to use third-party software instead of the integrated tools in Windows 10 and Xbox One.

 One factor we’d like to point out is that although Mixer is free to use, you can purchase Embers, a premium currency used to unlock skills and other things on the site.